Pasta, Angels, Family & Grandma Gina.

 img71o

-From what the Dude of Food understands, you can purchase a thing that you stick vegetables in and when you turn the handle it magically turns the veggies into, voila!, spaghetti!
+From what the Dude of Food understands, you can purchase a device that you stick vegetables in and when you turn the handle it magically turns the veggies into spaghetti!
 This is a kitchen item that I need to add to my kitchen toolbox.

-Right now the Dude of Food is sitting down with coffee at home, pretending to be served by Miss Paris in my amber room overlooking the river.
-I ask her to dip her finger in my coffee to sweeten it just right and sip my delicious cup of brew while relaxing in bed watching the boats on the river.
-I’m imagining a zucchini pasta with assorted mushrooms smothered in a cheezey white wine glaze served with a side of warmed buttery green beans and 3 poached eggs on sourdough toast is about to arrive next pushed in on a cart by 2 of Germany’s Next Top Models.
-A breakfast of champions in bed is a great way for the Dude of Food to greet the day.
+Right now the Dude of Food is sitting down with a coffee at home, pretending to be served by Miss Zurich in my amber room that overlooks the river.
+I ask her to dip her finger in my coffee to sweeten it just right.
+I sip my delicious cup of brew while relaxing in bed watching the ducks on the river.
+I’m imagining a zucchini pasta with assorted onions and mushrooms smothered in a cheesy white wine glaze served with a side of warmed buttery green beans and 3 poached eggs on sourdough toast and an avocado half is about to arrive.
+I see Miss Paris has joined in to help and is pushing a cart with food my way.
+2 of Germany’s Next Top Models have arrived also.
+1 is setting a up tray so I can eat in bed and the other is setting up a massage table so I can relax later.
+A breakfast for champions, served in bed by beautiful women, is a great way for the Dude of Food to greet the new day.

 See what happens to you if you purchase one of these Paderno Spiralizer from Williams-Sonoma.